 Doors that face the outside of campus remain locked all day.
-When students arrive in the morning for school, they must visit the screening station in front of Rowan Hall or the screening station on Ellis St. Students arriving before 8:00 a.m. must enter the school at the entrance to Rowan Hall facing the river or the entrance to Rowan Hall facing the Science Building.
+Students arriving before 8:00 a.m. must enter the school at the entrance to Rowan Hall facing the river or the entrance to Rowan Hall facing the Science Building.
 Students arriving between 8:00 a.m. and 8:30 a.m. must enter the school at the entrance to Rowan Hall facing the river or the entrance to Rowan Hall facing the Science Building, or the Science Building's main entrance.
 If a student arrives at school after 8:30 a.m., at a non-standard time, they must enter through the Fisk Portico.
-A trained staff member will meet them at the door before they enter the school to complete the health screening process.